ceford/cefjdemos-data-jdm-developer-en/articles/languages/about-languages.md

 ## Language Packs

 Joomla implements multilingual functionality using language packs, the default being British English.
-Each language pack consists of a number of .ini files for each **core** extension and each client (admin, api or site).
-There is information on the structure and use of language files in the [Multilingual](../../general-concepts/multilingual/) section of General Concepts in this manual.
-This section is more concerned with language packs as extensions.
+Each language pack consists of a number of .ini files for each extension and each client (administrator, api or site).
+There is information on the structure and use of language files for extensions in the [Multilingual](https://manual.joomla.org/docs/general-concepts/multilingual/) section of the Joomla!
+Programmers Documentation.

 ## Language Pack Documentation